2004–05 AEK Athens F.C. season: Overview

 The season found AEK faced with annihilation, since their debts were unmanageable and unmanageable for anyone.
-The former star of the team, Demis Nikolaidis and a group of partners and friends of the team, put on the carpet the plan of being included in the article 44 of the bankruptcy law and on July 7, 2004 he took over the administration.
-Article 44 was an inspiration of the economist Giorgos Kintis, who elaborated the plan and as soon as the first financiers and the leader Nikolaidis were found, hope began to fade.
+The former star of the team, Demis Nikolaidis and a group of partners and friends of the club, put on the carpet the plan of being included in the article 44 of the bankruptcy law and on 7 July he took over the administration.
+The article 44 was an inspiration of the economist Giorgos Kintis, who elaborated the plan and as soon as the first financiers and the leader Nikolaidis were found, hope began to fade.
 AEK went to court, but its first application in May was rejected.
-In the meantime, Nikolaidis, having the full support of the team's audience, came to an agreement with the majority of the footballers for part of the dues and planned as best he could the continuation of the team's competition.
+In the meantime, Nikolaidis, having the full support of the club's supportes, came to an agreement with the majority of the footballers for part of the dues and planned as best he could the continuation of the team's competition.
 Nikolaidis proceeded with some partial agreements, managed and set up a budget and mainly persuaded the team's former coach Fernando Santos to return to Greece, with a clause that if the team went bankrupt, he would be free.
-The material that the Portuguese had in his hands to work with is lacking, the big stars had left with the only remaining ones, Kostas Katsouranis and Nikos Liberopoulos and the veterans Nikos Kostenoglou and Nikolaos Georgeas, while at the end of the transfer period, with personal actions of Santos, they acquired on loan from Porto Bruno Alves and Paulo Assunção.
-Meanwhile, the Article 44 legal battle continued and the season of uncertainty began with the world turning its attention to the very existence of AEK, which depended on the court's final verdict.
+The roster that the Portuguese had in his hands to work with was lacking, since the big stars had left with the only remaining ones being Kostas Katsouranis and Nikos Liberopoulos as well as the veterans, Nikos Kostenoglou and Nikolaos Georgeas, while at the end of the transfer period, with personal actions of Santos, they acquired Bruno Alves and Paulo Assunção on loan from Porto.
+Meanwhile, the article 44 legal battle continued and the season of uncertainty began with the world turning its attention to the very existence of AEK, which depended on the court's final verdict.
 The fans of AEK showed their opposition to the annihilation of the team in every way either with a banner in Rizoupoli or with the historic rally of October 2004 in the centor of Athens, where more than 10 thousand people demonstrated in favor of saving the team.
-Vindication came on November 18 and now the team looked to the future with optimism.
+On 18 November the club was vindicated and the team looked to the future with optimism.

 Freed from the stress of existence itself and in an unprecedented climate of rallying and unity, AEK began an incredible run in the league with back-to-back victories and April found them equal contenders for the championship.
-AEK became the favorite, since in front of them is the easy game against Ionikos at the Olympic Stadium, but the team from Nikaia with a goal at the end, will cut the hopes for the championship in history and as if that was not enough, the white team is also coming a draw in the game against Panathinaikos at Leoforos Alexandras Stadium, in a match where AEK had many complaints from the referee, limited AEK to third place.
+AEK became the favorite, since in front of them is the easy game against Ionikos at the Olympic Stadium, but the team from Nikaia with a goal at the end, cut the hopes for the championship in history and as if that was not enough, the 0–0 draw in the game against Panathinaikos at Leoforos Alexandras Stadium, in a match where AEK had many complaints from the referee, limited them in the third place.